Board of directors

-The Contigo Wellness Foundation’s vision is to end the stigma around mental health issues in the Latinx community by providing access to much needed resources to this community.
-Our Latinx Board represents the Latinx community and is responsible for establishing policies that carry out the educational and mental health programming by providing high-level guidance and leadership to ensure Contigo WF meets the needs of the communities served.
+The Contigo Wellness vision is to end the stigma around mental health issues in BIPOC communities by providing access to much needed resources to this community in a holistic approach.
+Our entire BIPOC Board represents the community and is responsible for establishing policies that carry out the educational and mental health programming by providing high-level guidance and leadership to ensure Contigo Wellness meets the needs of the communities served.
 Our Board also continues to serves this purpose through their daily work, and we are honored to have them.

 Blanca Valencia was born and raised in Brownsville, Texas.
 Understanding the intersection of education and border life, her time obtaining her Bachelor’s degree in history at the University of Texas at Austin demonstrated the need for more equity-minded, high quality educators to enter urban spaces, particularly among larger concentrations of communities of Color.
 Blanca has been an educator in alternative education settings in Central Texas for ten years, working to contribute to and create safe and empowering educational spaces for young people of color.
 After returning to the University of Texas at Austin for a Masters degree in Curriculum & Instruction with a research focus on social justice and equity in schools, Blanca is now a school administrator.
 She aims to expand capacity building and empowerment of teachers in reforming curriculum building, disciplinary practices, and mental health practices in order to create innovative, equitable, and empowering spaces for youth.

 Cy graduated from Loyola University Chicago, School of Law with a Juris Doctor and a Certificate in Health Law from the nationally acclaimed Beazley Institute for Health Law and Policy.
 Her interest in public health began as a psychology major, when she served as a volunteer at The University of Michigan Law School Pediatric Advocacy Initiative, and she has been a staunch advocate for public health equity ever since.